kumartushar/simple_ext/README.md

 # simple_ext
-Ruby objects extensions extracted from rails activesupport core extensions
+This gem provides useful Ruby object extensions, which are very helpful in day to day coding.

-This gem is extracted from rails activesupport, some basic and common ruby extentions which are used most commonly on objects like array, hash, string etc.
+This contains combination of some new added extensions + extracted from rails activesupport core extensions

-In case you dont need all the functionalities from ActiveSupport, you can use this, else go for ActiveSupport.
+Some basic and common ruby extentions which are used most commonly on objects like array, hash, string etc.

 # Install